THREE COUNTIES DOG RESCUE ANNUAL REPORT 2016-2017

-We improved the lives of 206 dogs and cats in the year; (with a further 12 out on trial).
-This compares with 192 last year, itself a record at the time.
-It also reflects a steady growth in the numbers from 150 in 2010.
+We improved the lives of 258 dogs and cats in the year.
+This compares with 206 last year, itself a record at the time and representing a 72% increase since 2010.

 Our band of volunteer supporters, regularly come to the kennels to exercise, socialise and encourage the dogs in our care.
 Some dogs arrive at the kennels in a traumatised condition and our team spends one to one time with them until they are restored to a happy and relaxed state and ready for re-homing.
 This requires infinite patience but successful outcomes are very rewarding.

-We looked after an average of 43 dogs and 3 cats at the kennels though the year and have a growing number of dogs and cats in foster care in addition.
-During the year dog numbers in the kennels peaked at 47 and cats at 9.
-Although numbers in kennels were down to 38 dogs and no cats earlier in the year numbers have grown steadily.
-We ended our financial year with 45 dogs and 2 cats at the kennels and these numbers have grown further since then.
+We looked after an average of 53 dogs and 2 cats at the kennels though the year and have a growing number of dogs and cats in foster care in addition.
+During the year dog numbers in the kennels peaked at 60 and cats at 5.
+We never had less than 47 dogs in the kennels.

 We have all the animals coming into our care checked by our Vet and often they have ailments that need attention.
 The cost of this care is a major part of our expenditure.